thoec/prefect-hello-world/README.md

 Trigger a run of the `hello-world`-deployment.
 This will in turn trigger multiple other runs of the `hello-world*` deployments.
 The trigger of hello-world3 will fail.
 Look for the:
 `prefect.server.utilities.messaging.memory - Message failed after 4 retries and will be moved to the dead letter queue` in the logs from the worker.

+## Misc
+For resetting/clearing the Prefect database do: `prefect server database reset -y`